 Back to Kaplan: He says a trained geographer can look at the natural attributes of the United States compared to the rest of the planet and instantly understand why it’s the dominant global player.
 The U.S. has more and better navigable rivers and natural harbors than other countries, our east coast mountains are smaller and more easily traversable, and with our fertile plains accessed by the Mississippi River, we have won the global geography bee!
 He goes even further to say that because we are protected by two oceans and naturally more secure, inhabitants of the U.S. were automatically more receptive to the concept of democracy than, say, a country like Russia where residents would be more inclined toward the protective rule of a despot because of the constant threat of invasion across its steppes.

-I would like to make the jump that like the United States, Camp Pinnacle is endowed with a unique advantage in the world of summer camps.
+We would like to make the jump that like the United States, Camp Pinnacle is endowed with a unique advantage in the world of summer camps.
 We are neither too rustic nor too comfortable.
 While our campus is quite magical, we have made every effort to keep it outdoorsy and simple.
 We can take advantage of the millions of acres of park and forest land that surround us to create optimal, age-appropriate outdoor challenges to help children become more resilient and optimistic, and enjoy a strong community experience.

 When children go away to camp for the first time, they’re both nervous and uncomfortable.
 There are new people, new activities, different food, a bathhouse instead of a private bathroom, and the new experience of sharing a cabin with seven to nine other kids and two counselors.
 Parents aren’t around to solve problems for them, and kids are somewhat “on their own” for the foreseeable future.